 This 65 mile trail is one of the original four officially designated long distance routes in Scotland, and also one of Scotland’s Great Trails.
 It stays fairly close to the River Spey, a renowned salmon river, linking Aviemore in Strathspey and the Cairngorm foothills, with Tugnet on the Moray Coast.
 There are optional spurs added from Craigellachie to Dufftown and from Ballindalloch to Tomintoul.
 The option to begin or end the route at Newtonmore was apparently introduced in 2015, although I opted to begin at Aviemore in line with my slightly older map.
 Although it generally consists of leisurely walking, the website says that there are climbs to 300 metres on Ben Aigan to Red Sheugh.
 The beginning of the trail has views of the Cairngorms, the Lairig Ghru cleft and the Monadhliath Mountains.
 Many whisky distilleries are situated along the route of the old Strathspey railway.

 In previous posts I have always included a planning section which usually involved a schedule of the campsite, hostel or B&B logistics for each day.
 However with this walk I admit that the plan was to have no plan, to warm up gradually, to carry as much food as possible, and to try and camp along the whole trail using the Duomid.
-This is the kit list I used for the walk and this is roughly how the daily distances turned out:
+This is the kit list and data sheet I used for the walk and this is roughly how the daily distances turned out:

 Aviemore to Boat of Garten – 6 miles / 9.5 km